kenba/via-httplib/CLIENT.md

  + `header_string`: a string containing one or more response headers.
     HTTP headers are just strings of the form "Header: Value\r\n" the application can set any number of headers in this string.
- + `is_chunked`: a flag indicating whether the response body will be sent in "chunks",
-    default: false.
  + `minor_version`: the minor HTTP version number, set to zero for HTTP/1.0.
     Default 1 for HTTP/1.1.
     Set to zero for HTTP/1.0